Writing & Editing

 Your Hyperlink will now have been added.
 If your selection was text it should have now become coloured and underlined, if it was an image you probably won’t notice any difference until you preview your Post and click on the image.

-To edit the Hyperlink once inserted, select the linked item and click on the Insert/Edit link button.
+To edit or remove the Hyperlink once inserted, select the linked item and click on the Insert/Edit link button.

-Add your text to the Excerpt field on the Add/Edit Post page – don’t exceed the 140-character limit.
+Add a one-sentence description to the Excerpt field on the Add/Edit Post page.

 If you can’t see the Excerpt field, it can be turned on in the Screen Options at the top of the Add/Edit Post page.